I have removed (but not deleted) vPC Domains from the explorer pane how I can add them back again?

 3. Select the vPC Domain and note the model_handle from the attributes tab.

-4. From a bash shell go to $SPECROOT > vnmsh then do ./connect
+4. From a bash shell go to the $SPECROOT/vnmsh directory and then do ./connect

 5. Then using the model handle of the missing vPC Domain issue following command: